 Matt practices and trains other professionals in acceptance and commitment therapy (ACT), an evidence-based intervention for a broad spectrum of health and mental health problems.
 He is an Association of Contextual Behavioral Science (ACBS) peer-reviewed ACT trainer and a former consultant for the VA ACT for Depression training rollout.
-He regularly gives ACT workshops around the country, and his introductory on-demand webinar is available from Praxis CET.
 He taught ACT at the University of Arkansas at Little Rock School of Social Work and is the editor of the book Mindfulness and Acceptance in Social Work.
 He blogs on ACT-related subjects at Psychology Today.

-He has also worked at the Department of Veterans Affairs, where he served as the Acting Chief of Ambulatory Mental Health in Little Rock, overseeing a large portion of the mental health outpatient services in Arkansas.
+He has also worked at the Department of Veterans Affairs, where he served as the Acting Chief of Ambulatory Mental Health in Little Rock, helping to oversee a large portion of the mental health outpatient services in Arkansas.
 He cofounded the VA’s first multidisciplinary eating disorders team and helped establish one of its earliest clinics for transgender veterans.
-He also served on the dialectical behavior therapy (DBT) team and practiced evidence-based treatments for PTSD such as Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).

 His mom is shocked he's wearing a coat in the picture to the left.
 She would prefer he was wearing a tie as well.